ans-group/docs.ukfast.co.uk/source/network/load-balancers/deploying-changes.md

 **Ready to deploy**

 If you've made changes since the last deployment and the configuration is valid then you will get a blue "Deploy Now" button.
-Clicking this will deploy the configuration you have created in MyUKFast to the load balancer so that your changes start to take affect.
+Clicking this will deploy the configuration you have created in MyUKFast to the load balancer so that your changes start to take effect.

 ![Ready to deploy](files/deployment_validation_passed_small.png)